-- Starts September and January (most courses) - U Two years

-Prince George and Quesnel; individual courses may be available at other campuses
+- Tull-time or Part-time - Starts September and January (most courses) - () Two years - Prince George and Quesnel; individual courses may be available at other campuses

 Graduates of the Criminology Diploma program are employed in nearly every aspect of the justice system.
 Work activities might include protecting the public, detecting and preventing crime, probation supervision, social advocacy, counselling or conducting research.
 Graduates may also continue their education in criminology, social work, psychology, law and related social and behavioural sciences.